 Learn something new every day More Info... by email

 Von Neumann architecture is an early, influential type of computing structure.
 It primarily consists of memory chips that are able to both hold and process data.
 Each chip has the ability to perform different tasks, depending on how it is affected by the operation executed before it.
-Per the Von Neumann architecture, each computer would have memory, mechanisms for output and input, a central control, a place for central arithmetic, and external storage.
+In this architecture, each computer would have memory, mechanisms for output and input, a central control, a place for central arithmetic, and external storage.

 Computers with Von Neumann architecture are known as stored-program.
 This means that the computer does not need external switches or other influences in order to run.
 All instructions and data are stored in random-access memory (RAM).